gogradle/gogradle/docs/build-go-with-gradle-en.md

 ### Build

-Run `gradlew build` in project root.
+Run `gradlew goBuild` in project root.
 It will resolve all dependencies and transitive dependencies, resolve conflict, and install them into project root and invoke `go build`.

 You may have doubts, WTF, I haven't installed Go!
 It's OK, if Gogradle fails to find Go on your machine, it will download and install latest version of Go automatically.